What is Mega Glalie in Pokémon GO?

 Catch CP Guide – Mega Glalie

-After defeating Mega Glalie in a raid, you don’t catch the Mega form—you catch a regular Glalie.
-The CP (Combat Power) you see tells you how good the Pokémon might be (IV quality).
+After defeating Mega Glalie in a raid, you will encounter and catch a regular Glalie—not its Mega form.
+The CP (Combat Power) you see during the encounter gives an early indication of the Pokémon’s potential IV quality.

 Catch CP Ranges